calccrypto/OpenPGP/README.md

     There are also several untested functions, having never encountered real versions of those packets/subpackets.

-    Although data is properly encrypted and decrypted, data from other PGP sources such as Bouncy Castle and GPG will most likely not be able to decrypt "properly" since most PGP implementations compress the data before encrypting, but not this one (yet).

     If for some reason the program cannot operate on some data properly, an exception will be thrown.